MarkBennett/posthog-url-normalizer-plugin/README.md

 ## Roadmap

-See the GitHub Project for a roadmap.
+This plugin is currently feature complete, but please consider starting a discussion or leaving an issue if there are features you'd like to see added.

 ## Contributing

-Contributions of code, issues, reviews and documentation are welcome.
-This is my first plugin so please be patient with me.
+Contributions of code, issues, reviews and documentation are welcome!

 ## Acknoledgements